niieani/bash-oo-framework/README.md

 Log::ResetAllOutputsAndFilters

 # You may also hardcode the use for the StdErr output directly:
-Console::WriteStrErr "This will be printed to STDERR, no matter what."
+Console::WriteStdErr "This will be printed to STDERR, no matter what."
 ```

 Both the colors and the powerline characters fallback gracefully on systems that don't support them.